Now Reading:

 How do you feel about B-Side closing its doors?

 Of course, like most gig-goers, I’m sad about B-Side closing.
 We had our biggest events at that venue.
 We also had Lions & Acrobats’ first album launch there.
 I’ve made so many memories in B-Side and I can’t believe that I won’t be making new ones.
 It truly is an end of an era.
-It’s a shame that we couldn’t have our tenth anniversary there.
+It’s a shame that we couldn’t have our 10th anniversary there.

 What do you hope to be the legacy of B-Side?

 I think B-Side’s legacy would be giving a chance to productions who are just about to start out a chance to make great events.
-We grew in B-Side and we’re very thankful that they accommodated us in the past few years.
+We grew in B-Side and we’re very thankful that they accommodated us the past few years.

 We bid farewell for this compound who closed its doors on an awful yet memorable note.
 Though its legacy will live on through artists that found a home there and the patrons that will still hear the words “B-Side magingay!” in their minds when it’s all over.